 There are a number of hotels within walking distance or a short metro trip of the tournament building.
-Following is a list of hotels that tournament attendees have stayed at in the past and have recommended to us (note that until this year the tournament was held at George Washington University and many of these hotels are within walking distance of that venue rather than this year's venue).
+Following is a list of hotels that tournament attendees have stayed at in the past and have recommended to us (note that the tournament was formerly held at George Washington University and many of these hotels are within walking distance of that venue rather than this year's venue).
 It is by no means exhaustive, and we do not officially endorse or vouch for any of these; they are listed here simply to give you some idea of what's available in the area.

 The Georgetown Inn West End